-27 Great Rainy-Day Activities for Long Island Kids
+25 Great Rainy Day Activities for Long Island Kids

 When it’s raining outside, it’s time for indoor fun.
-To get you started, Mommy Poppins Long Island has put together a list of rainy-day activities that will make everything seem a whole lot brighter.
-We’re talking Long Island’s coolest indoor play spaces, sports centers and fun zones; the latest museum exhibits, and the newest places to visit.
+We've found 25 things to do across Long Island sure to brighten even the gloomiest of rainy days.
+We’re talking Long Island’s coolest indoor play spaces, sports centers, and fun zones; the latest museum exhibits, and the newest places to visit.

 Of course, if you decide to just stay home, we’ve got you covered there, too, with plenty of creative indoor boredom busters.

-For even more fun things to do, check out our Events Calendar, which is filled with plenty of fun, daily events.
+For even more fun things to do, check out our Event Calendar, which is filled with plenty of fun, daily events.

 Grab the kids and head over to Liddle Bites in Long Beach for a snack and playtime.

 Fun Rainy Day Activities Across Long Island